 Sometimes people just have one question about their wastewater situation.
 Or they want advice about drain layout.
 Or maybe they have a complex project?
 I offer the first hour free for all clients.
 If it’s a simple project, the first hour might be all it takes?
 If it’s complex, the first hour will get me up to speed and actually working on a solution before billable time starts.

-How much wastewater will your future brewery create in the first year?
-How about next year, or 5 years down the road?
-Or maybe you have an existing brewery and have these types of questions?
+How much wastewater will your brewery generate next year?
+How about 5 years down the road?
 Is your future wastewater going to be a problem at the city treatment plant?
-I create forecasting models to estimate future wastewater production based on projected production volumes.
+Or maybe your brewery doesn’t even exist yet and you have these types of questions?
+I can create a wastewater model for a brewery that doesn’t even exist yet, and factor in growth and efficiency as the years go by.
 This is often the first step I take in a project.

 In addition to the waste water control system, we can also provide an array of brewery control solutions.
 Fermenter temperature control, brewhouse automation, wastewater temperature control devices, whatever you might need.

 Ugh, this is getting confusing.
 How much is this going to cost me?
 Which option is the best for our brewery?
+Should we be looking at onsite treatment?
 Should we start side streaming our high strength wastes?
 Where would it go?
 I help you answer these types of questions and compare all of your options.
-It’s what I do.

 In several cases, I have worked directly for a city or engineering firm instead of a brewery.
 I have helped create surcharge structures, helped when many beverage producers come to town, and helped create cumulative wastewater models.